 This one is from my friend Andy’s son Matt (scarily now older today than I was then).
 Following his unwise decision to support Man Utd I had given him a few old programmes from Cup Finals & games at Old Trafford over the years.
 I fear ‘Sporting Hero’ may be pushing it somewhat!

 Eventually returning to work I am overlooked for promotion, correctly as my rising bitterness has affected my performance & added to a growing lack of respect between myself & immediate colleagues, mutual & justified from both sides, but nothing compared to the contempt I feel for the mendacious, cowardly, & arrogant standards of management on display higher up the ladder.
 This is a family firm where brothers refuse to be seen in the same room as brothers.
 The chairman would have suited the football world to a tee.
-Every two or three years he makes an inappropriate high level appointment, presents them as a new messiah, tires of his new toy & pays them a handsome lump sum to disappear prematurely into the sunset.
+Every two or three years he makes an inappropriate high level appointment, presents them as a new messiah, swiftly tires of his new toy, or perhaps I should say tool, & then pays them a handsome lump sum to disappear prematurely into the sunset.
 Sound familiar?
 The current retail MD has had his honeymoon period & is on the verge of being deposited into an affluent wilderness.
 When he disapproves of something in my department he puts an angry note in the customer suggestion box rather than deign to speak to shopfloor guttersnipes like me.
 Staggeringly puerile.
 Other members of the management team kowtow to this weapon, displaying little respect for anyone else in the process, not least themselves.
 He is supposedly a ladies’ man, despite being an arrogant, socially inept dick looking like post-Roxy Music era Brian Eno on a spectacularly bad day.
 Minus the talent.
 ‘It’s in the eyes’ says the shop manager.
 I suspect it’s more in the job title & wallet but can’t comment on the eyes as the brave soldier has avoided eye contact with anyone in our department since the pathetic suggestion box fiasco.
 Eno does go beyond eye contact with at least one deluded female member of staff, caught in flagrante in his (doubtless deliberately) unlocked office by another member of the managerial team, a classic, cringey, paper shuffling,’I’ll Come Back Later’ No Sex Please We’re British moment.
 What was her name?
 Virginia Plain reputedly.
 I may have been mediocre but strangely had usually used our office to conduct book related tasks rather than turning it into a filing cabinet, paper clip & sellotape filled alternative brothel.
 While he is being paid an inflated salary to boost his inflated ego by inserting his inflated phallus into the lower orifices of the terminally dim, half hearted secondments are offered to me in the wake of my failed job interview.
 It is considered desirable to put some distance between me & the new boss in my existing department.
 They don’t trust me to conduct myself with enough professional decorum to assist the new incumbent on his arrival the day after the Liverpool match.
 They had trusted me to run the department during the massively busy Christmas period of course.
 Politely declining any exciting new side alleys I instead take two weeks holiday leading into the Liverpool match.
 I promptly go down with the flu.
 Happy New Year.